builttoroam/xamarin-docs/docs/essentials/calendar.md

 	var specificEvent = await Calendar.GetEventByIdAsync(events.First().Id));
 	// the var events will now hold a list of existing/retrievable events for our first calendar. where the events timeslot overlaps 2019-04-10 12:00 pm - 2019-04-10 1:00 pm
 }
-catch (NullReferenceException)
+catch (ArgumentException)
 {
-	// iOS - invalid event id was passed in
+	// an invalid/incorrect parater was passed in
 }
-catch (ArgumentException)
+catch (ArgumentOutOfRangeException)
 {
+	// A null/empty parameter was passed in
-	// Android, UWP - invalid event id was passed in
+	// Or Android only - A non-integer id was passed in
 }
 ```